Autism. Neurodiversity. Asperger’s.

 - You want to feel prepared before joining group

-… Learn more about the value of individual counseling
+… Learn more about the value of individual counseling for individuals with autistic traits!

 - What are differences between group therapy and individual counseling?